risingwavelabs/risingwave-docs/cloud/billing-review-and-pay-invoices.md

 To pay an invoice manually, click the **Pay Now** button on the invoice you want to pay and follow the instructions on the screen.

 :::caution
-If you don't settle the outstanding payments within 10 days of the "Overdue" period, all services that you’re currently using will be stopped and you won't be able to create any new clusters.
+If you don't settle the outstanding payments within 10 days of the "Overdue" period, all services that you’re currently using will be stopped and you won't be able to create any new projects.
 You have to contact the support team to resume the services.
 :::